aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-epub/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EML to EPUB?</h2>

+EML (Electronic Mail) is a popular file format used for storing emails.
+It is widely used by many email clients such as Microsoft Outlook, Mozilla Thunderbird, etc. EPUB (Electronic Publication) is an open standard format for e-books and digital publications.
+It is supported by many e-book readers such as Apple iBooks, Kobo, Barnes & Noble Nook, etc. Converting EML to EPUB allows users to read emails in the form of e-books.
+This makes it easier to read emails on various devices and platforms.

-For a Python developer, who is trying to add a EML to EPUB conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word EPUB format.
+<h2>How Aspose.Total Helps for EML to EPUB Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert EML to EPUB using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word EPUB format.
+This makes it easy for Python developers to add a EML to EPUB conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}